edoyango/learngenomics.dev/docs/02-genomic-variation/04-structural-variation.md

 Structural variations take many forms—sequences may be deleted, copied, moved, inverted or exchanged between chromosomes.
-These changes vary greatly as some SVs are complex rearrangements involving multiple chromosomes while other SVs may only disrupt one part of a single chromosome.
-SVs are distinguished from indels by their large size, although there is no standard accepted threshold.
+These changes vary greatly as some SVs are complex rearrangements involving multiple chromosomes while other SVs may only disrupt one part of a single chromosome. <mark>SVs are distinguished from indels by their large size, although there is no standard accepted threshold.</mark>
 While SVs are detected computationally, some SVs are large enough to be seen in an ordinary microscope.

 After an SV event the original genomic sequence is interrupted by another out of place sequence, creating a **breakpoint**.
-Detecting breakpoints in SVs requires specialized computational methods.
-One strategy is to pull all of the reads that are high quality but do not map to the reference genome as expected, split them in two and remap the pieces.
+Detecting breakpoints in SVs requires specialized computational methods. <mark>One strategy is to pull all of the reads that are high quality but do not map to the reference genome as expected, split them in two and remap the pieces.
 If the read overlaps the breakpoint, the two pieces both map but to different locations.
 This is called a **split read**.
 If multiple unique split reads map to same locations, on both strands, there may be enough evidence to call breakpoints.
-Discordant paired end reads, where one read maps to one chromosome and the second to another chromosome, also lend support to breakpoints.
+Discordant paired end reads, where one read maps to one chromosome and the second to another chromosome, also lend support to breakpoints.</mark>

+*EY Notes: what a breakpoint is, isn't clear to me.*

 ### Gene Fusions